Steps for Buying Your New Home

 - Telephone or email our office and let us register your requirements, that way you can be sure to receive the very latest property listings and price reductions.

-- We also advertise in property magazines and in the Jersey Evening Post, so be sure to look out for our latest properties for sale.
+- In addition to the properties we feature on our website, we also advertise extensively on social media including Linkedin, Facebook and Instagram as well as in property magazines and in the Jersey Evening Post, so be sure to look out for our latest properties for sale.

-- We have regular Open Viewings which we will upload to our Open Viewings Page here on our website, advertise in the Jersey Evening Post and also message through Social Media.
+- We have regular Open Viewings which we will upload to our Open Viewings Page here on our website.

-- When you have identified suitable properties, make an appointment with us to view, we are happy to arrange a time to suit you.
+- When you have identified suitable properties, make an appointment with us to view them and we are happy to arrange a time to suit you.

 - You will find our house viewing check list a useful tool to help narrow your search: